earlephilhower/arduino-pico/libraries/WebServer/examples/FSBrowser/readme.md

 ## What is this sketch about ?

-This example is a FileSystem Browser for the ESP8266 using http requests and a html/javascript frontend, working for all of SPIFFS, LittleFS and SDFS.
+This example is a FileSystem Browser for the Pico using http requests and a html/javascript frontend, working for all of SPIFFS, LittleFS and SDFS.
 This unified version is based on the previous examples named FSWebServer, FSBrowser and SDWebServer, Copyright (c) 2015 Hristo Gochkov.
 All rights reserved.

 ## How to use it ?
 1. Uncomment one of the `#define USE_xxx` directives in the sketch
 2. Add the credentials of your WiFi network (search for `STASSID`)
-3. Compile and upload the sketch to your ESP8266 device
+3. Compile and upload the sketch to your Pico
 4. For normal use, copy the contents of the `data` folder to the filesystem.
 To do so:
-- for SDFS, copy that contents (not the data folder itself, just its contents) to the root of a FAT/FAT32-formated SD card connected to the SPI port of the ESP8266
+- for SDFS, copy that contents (not the data folder itself, just its contents) to the root of a FAT/FAT32-formated SD card connected to the SPI port of the Pico
-- for SPIFFS or LittleFS, please follow the instructions at https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#uploading-files-to-file-system
+- for LittleFS, please follow the instructions at https://arduino-pico.readthedocs.io/en/latest/fs.html#uploading-files-to-the-littlefs-file-system
 5. Once the data and sketch have been uploaded, access the editor by pointing your browser to http://fsbrowser.local/edit

 ## Options
-If you need to free some space on the ESP filesystem, you can delete all the sample files at the root but also replace the `index.htm` file in the `data/edit` subfolder by the `index.htm.gz` file from the `extras` folder.
+If you need to free some space on the Pico filesystem, you can delete all the sample files at the root but also replace the `index.htm` file in the `data/edit` subfolder by the `index.htm.gz` file from the `extras` folder.
 That compressed version is not suited for learning or debugging, but will bring the total FS usage under 7KB.
 If you want to use the browser on a an existing filesystem or don't want to perform step 4 above, you have two possibilities :
 - either upload the `index.htm` file to the filesystem by opening a command shell in the `data` folder and running the following cURL command:
 `curl -F file=@edit/index.htm;filename=/edit/index.htm fsbrowser.local/edit`